This article summarizes frequently asked questions about Stream (on SharePoint).

 The "Stream" web part only works for Stream (Classic) content, it doesn't work with videos from OneDrive or SharePoint.

-To feature videos uploaded to OneDrive & SharePoint on SharePoint pages, you can use the File viewer web part for a single video and the Highlighted content web part for a set of videos.
+To feature videos uploaded to OneDrive & SharePoint on SharePoint pages, you can use the File and Media web part for a single video and the Highlighted content web part for a set of videos.

 For more information, see these articles: